 As a beneficiary of a life insurance policy, you may have a number of questions regarding how the money you receive when the insured passes is handled, and taxed.
 This article will cover some common concerns involving the proceeds of a life insurance policy.

-Given our experience with probate matters, estate planning matters, and tax cases, Doane & Doane is the ideal firm to look out for any legal landmines when you receive money as the beneficiary of a life insurance policy.
+Given our experience with probate insurance matters, estate planning matters, and tax cases, Doane & Doane is the ideal firm to look out for any legal landmines when you receive money as the beneficiary of a life insurance policy.
 As the premier tax attorneys in West Palm Beach, we are poised to give you the most comprehensive probate and tax advice, and make sure you feel comfortable with every step in the process.

 If, after reviewing this blog, you think that you may have questions about life insurance beneficiary issues in your situation, call us.
 Our top tax attorneys can give you the help you need.
 We at Doane & Doane, the top tax attorneys in West Palm Beach, welcome you to call us at 561-656-0200 and schedule a free case review.